gitmegyan/orangehrm-automation-framework/readme.md

-# This is an UI automation framework using selenium , testng and Spring.
+# This is an UI automation framework using selenium, testng with Spring.